-Immediately following the parent and leader meeting, you will meet up with your Scout and be guided to the opening campfire conducted by the staff.
+Shortly following the parent and leader meeting, you will meet up with your Scout at the flag poles and be guided to the opening campfire conducted by the staff.
 Afterward, the Trading Post will be open.
 Stop by to view the latest merchandise available.

-SIGNING UP FOR CAMP REGISTRATION
+SIGNING UP FOR CAMP

+REGISTRATION

 Follow the directions of your pack's camp coordinator to register for Family Camp.
-Packs may coordinate with one pack registration or ask parents to register individually.
-If you are camping separately from your pack, register online at www.crossroadsbsa.org/camping.
-All payments for camp should be made online with a credit card or e-check (unit checks should be paid by e-check through the online registration system, not the Golden-Burke Scout Center).
+Most packs coordinate with one registration.
+If you are camping separately from your pack, register online at JoinScoutsIN.org.
+All payments for camp should be made online with a credit card or e-check (unit checks should be paid by e-check through the online registration system, not the Scout Service Center).

-CAIVIP SESSIONS
+CAMP SCHEDULE

-Session 1 June 14 - 16
+Session 1 June 13 - 15

-Session 2 June 21 - 23
+Session 2 June 22 - 22

-Session 3 June 28 - 30
+Session 3 June 27 - 29

-Session 4 July 5 - 7
+Session 4 July 4 - 6